webpack/webpack.js.org/src/content/configuration/devtool.md

 `original source` - You see each module separated from each other, annotated with module names.
 You see the code before transpilation, as you authored it.
 This depends on Loader support.

 `without source content` - Contents for the sources are not included in the Source Maps.
 Browsers usually try to load the source from the webserver or filesystem.
-You have to make sure to set [`output.devtoolModuleFilenameTemplate`](/configuration/output/#output-devtoolmodulefilenametemplate) correctly to match source urls.
+You have to make sure to set [`output.devtoolModuleFilenameTemplate`](/configuration/output/#output-devtoolmodulefilenametemplate) correctly to match source URLs.

 `(lines only)` - Source Maps are simplified to a single mapping per line.
 This usually means a single mapping per statement (assuming you author is this way).
 This prevents you from debugging execution on statement level and from settings breakpoints on columns of a line.
 Combining with minimizing is not possible as minimizers usually only emit a single line.